CityOfPhiladelphia/311-data-pipeline/README.md

 If the Salesforce query times out you may have to chunk the updates into individual days.
 To sync just a single day, use the `-d` option:

     python sync.py -d 2016-05-18

+`sync-ago.py` will check the salesforce_cases dataset in AGO for the most recent `updated_datetime` and then use that to get all records in databridge that have been updated since then.
+It will then upsert into AGO in small batches of these updated rows after formatting the rows properly for AGO to accept them.

+You can also run sync-ago.py to refresh for a whole day:

+    python sync-ago.py -d 2016-05-18